-The NC Heart Disease and Stroke Prevention (HDSP) Branch has been awarded comprehensive funding from the Centers for Disease Control and Prevention (CDC) to implement a state-based cardiovascular health program.
+The NC Heart Disease and Stroke Prevention (HDSP) Branch was awarded comprehensive funding from the Centers for Disease Control and Prevention (CDC) to implement a state-based cardiovascular health program.

-The CDC-funded NC HDSP Program focuses on systems-level change to create health promotion and cardiovascular disease prevention.
-Because of the complexity and prevalence of cardiovascular diseases and risk factors, no single program working alone can make a difference.
+The CDC-funded NC HDSP Program focused on systems-level change to create health promotion and cardiovascular disease prevention.
+Because of the complexity and prevalence of cardiovascular diseases and risk factors, no single program working alone could make a difference.

-The NC HDSP Program has identified African Americans as a priority population because health surveillance data show that this group bears a disproportionate burden in terms of heart disease and stroke death rates and risk factors in NC.
-Visit Start with Your Heart for more information about the NC Heart Disease and Stroke Prevention Program.
+The NC HDSP Program identified African Americans as a priority population because health surveillance data showed that this group bears a disproportionate burden in terms of heart disease and stroke death rates and risk factors in NC.

-Four regions in NC are supported by HDSP Regional Coordinators, including Northeastern and Eastern NC.
-The Northeast NC HDSP Program Regional Coordinator works closely with the Eastern Regional Coordinator of the Program to manage the Eastern NC Stroke Network (ENCSN).
-Anyone who is a stroke champion can become a member.
-There are approximately 500 members of the ENCSN representing 30 eastern NC counties.
+Four regions in NC were supported by HDSP Regional Coordinators, including Northeastern and Eastern NC.
+The Northeast NC HDSP Program Regional Coordinator worked closely with the Eastern Regional Coordinator of the Program to manage the Eastern NC Stroke Network (ENCSN).
+Anyone who is a stroke champion was able to become a member.
+There were approximately 500 members of the ENCSN representing 30 eastern NC counties.

-The vision of ENCSN is to be recognized as a leading resource for voluntary collaboration on stroke best practices in eastern NC communities.
-The mission of ENCSN is to improve the prevention, treatment, and quality of stroke care in eastern NC through a coordinated regional system.
-Visit ENCSN for more information about the Eastern NC Stroke Network.
+The vision of ENCSN was to be recognized as a leading resource for voluntary collaboration on stroke best practices in eastern NC communities.
+The mission of ENCSN was to improve the prevention, treatment, and quality of stroke care in eastern NC through a coordinated regional system.

 Quality Improvement: LEAN and QI 101

 The health departments comprising the Northeastern Partnership are committed to continuous quality improvement.
-One means to achieve quality improvement is to apply models from successful businesses.
+One means to achieve quality improvement was to apply models from successful businesses.

 In conjunction with consultants, the Northeastern Partnership has reviewed business model assets such as Lean and Six Sigma which can be applied toward solving high priority public health problems and organizational challenges.
 These models map current business practices and develop teams that can look at tailoring new business practices in ways that address local public health department issues, such as billing practices, clinic efficiency, and client satisfaction with services at the local health department.

-Lean trainings, as well as two on-site kaizen events, have been provided to each health department in the Partnership using the Lean model.
+Lean trainings, as well as two on-site kaizen events, were provided to each health department in the Partnership using the Lean model.
 During the kaizen events, staff and facilitators work together on-site to analyze and improve upon practices and procedures.
-Health departments have reported great improvements to their clinic efficiencies, and a positive return on their investment thanks to the Lean trainings and kaizen events.
+Health departments reported great improvements to their clinic efficiencies, and a positive return on their investment thanks to the Lean trainings and kaizen events.

-Currently, three of the health departments in the Northeastern Partnership are partnering with the North Carolina Center for Quality Improvement to look at other areas of improvement using their QI 101 course, which also utilizes concepts from Lean.
+Additionally, some of the health departments in the Northeastern Partnership partnered with the North Carolina Center for Quality Improvement to look at other areas of improvement using their QI 101 course, which also utilizes concepts from Lean.